gautham-hub001/Java/out/production/Desktop/DataStructures/BinaryTree/Tree.md

                   parent.leftChild = tempNode;
                   return;
                }
-            }//go to right of the tree
+            }//go to right of the DataStructures.BinaryTree
             else{
                current = current.rightChild;
                //insert to the right